utopia-group/TypeT5/README.md

 You can run all unit tests by running `pipenv run pytest` at the project root.

-## Running Trained Model
-- TODO to download the pre-trained model weights.
+## Using the trained model
+The notebook [scripts/run_typet5.ipynb](scripts/run_typet5.ipynb) shows you how to download the TypeT5 model from Huggingface and then use it to make type predictions for a specified codebase.

+## Training a New Model

-## Dataset
+Dataset
 - [scripts/collect_dataset.ipynb](scripts/collect_dataset.ipynb) downloads the creates the BetterTypes4Py dataset used in our paper.

 - [scripts/analyze_dataset.ipynb](scripts/analyze_dataset.ipynb) computes basic statistics about our dataset.

-## Training a New Model
+- The exact list of repos we used in our paper can be loaded from `data/repos_split.pkl` using `pickle.load`.

+Training script
 - Run [scripts/train_model.py](scripts/train_model.py) to train a new TypeT5 model.
 Training takes about 11 hours on a single Quadro RTX 8000 GPU with 48GB memory.